norikak/norikak/README.md

   ---

-hi hi you can call me bee or kak
+you can call me bee or kak Just whichever one you prefer

 14 | any/all pronouns idc